Bandsaw jig turns logs into lumber

 The Little Ripper is an essential jig for anyone wanting to mill small logs (maximum of 6″ diameter).
 It is also an excellent fence for re-sawing dimensional stock.

-With a retail sale price of only $199. this handy Canadian made tool is sure to pay for itself in no time.
+With a retail sale price of $380. this handy Canadian made tool is sure to pay for itself in no time.

 For more information contact Stockroom Supply.